Baking soda is also known as bicarbonate of soda (sometimes shortened to bicarb), and by its scientific name of sodium bicarbonate, NaHCO3.

 I will talk more about each of these cool chemical properties below, as I discuss the uses for baking soda for cleaning, stain removal, laundry, odor removal and more below.

-Please also note that although I have a picture of the Arm & Hammer brand above generic bicarb works just as well, because it has the same exact chemical composition.
+Please also note that although I have some pictures of the Arm & Hammer brand on this page and the site generic bicarb works just as well, because it has the same exact chemical composition.

 Baking soda often works more than one way at once to help clean parts of your home.
 For example, it is often used as a cleaning paste, where it uses both its mild abrasiveness, and also its alkalinity to clean hard surfaces.